sdttttt/sdttttt/README.md

 ## About ME

-Hi, I am a bricklayer, on the Internet.
-I often deal with network programming.
+Hi, I am a casual bricklayer, on the Internet.
 I usually spend a lot of time reading literature and code.
 I have little time to write code.
 *(unless there is a something that interests me)*